Pin-Wei/Age-pred-server/README.md

 # Component Breakdown:
 ### `start.sh`
-- Entrypoint script that launches the FastAPI server (`server.py`).
+- Entrypoint script for `server.py`.

 ### `server.py`
 - Serves the `/webhook` endpoint that listens for webhook events from the Pavlovia GitLab project repositories:
   - When the webhook is triggered by a CSV file upload event:
     - Fetches the CSV file into the `data/<EXPERIMENT_NAME>` directory.
     - If it is **not** from the *TextReading* project:
-      - Processes the CSV file with the `TaskIntegrator` object, which calls the appropriate `<EXPERIMENT_NAME>Processor` object defined in a script stored in the `data_processors` directory.
+      - Processes the CSV file with the `TaskIntegrator` object defined in `task_integrator.py`, which calls the appropriate `<EXPERIMENT_NAME>Processor` object defined in a script stored in the `data_processors` directory.
       - Computes task metrics and formats them as a dictionary.
       - Saves (or updates) the result in the participant's JSON file (`<SUBJECT_ID>_integrated_result.json` under the `integrated_results` folder).
     - If it **is** from the *TextReading* project (since it is the last task, its completion triggers the report generation process):